ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 ---
-title: OOP 1 What is a class
+title: "Lesson 4: OOP: What is a class"
-nav_order: 0
+nav_order: 4
-has_children: true
+has_children: false
-nav_exclude: true
+nav_exclude: false
 ---

-# Lesson 7: Object-Oriented Programming (OOP) 1
+# Lesson 4: Object-Oriented Programming (OOP)

 ## Goals